-2. Prohibited Signs.

-Unless otherwise specifically permitted under this Ordinance, the following signs and/or sign parts shall not be permitted or erected in the Township:
+- 2. Prohibited Signs.
+Unless otherwise specifically permitted under this Ordinance, the following signs and/or sign parts shall not be permitted or erected in the Township: - a.

-- a.
 Cloth signs, balloon signs or displays, streamers, windblown devices, spinners, portable signs, trailer signs and pennants. - b.
-There shall be no flashing, oscillating or intermittent type of illuminated sign in any zoning district unless otherwise specifically provided for in this Ordinance under subsection (15).

-- c.
-Changeable copy signs, except as part of a permanent freestanding sign.
-No more than twenty (20%) percent of a permanent freestanding sign shall be utilized for changeable copy unless otherwise specified in this Ordinance.
-Schools, churches and public buildings may utilize up to fifty (50%) percent of the sign face for changeable copy. - d.
-Signs painted directly onto wall surfaces or attached to telephone or electrical poles. - e.
-Vehicle business signs and trailer signs.

-3. Locational Requirements.

-- a.
+Signs with flashing, oscillating or intermittent illumination. - c.
+Signs painted directly onto wall surfaces or attached to telephone or electrical poles. - d.
+Vehicle business signs and trailer signs. - e.
+Pylon Signs. - f.
+Projecting Signs. - g.
+Portable Signs. - h.
+Moving or motorized signs. - i.
+Signs emitting steam, smoke, or other matter or odors. - j.
+Signs designed to resemble or mimic traffic control signs or devices. - 3.
+Locational Requirements.
+Unless otherwise specifically permitted, all signs shall meet the following locational standards: - a.
 No sign, except as otherwise permitted herein, shall be located in, project into, or overhang a public right-of-way or dedicated public easement, or be attached to a utility pole. - b.
-No sign, except those established and maintained by the Township, County, State or Federal governments, shall be located within the triangle formed by the intersection of any road right-of-ways and/or access drive at points twenty five (25) feet distant from the point of their intersection. - c.
-No signs shall be located so as to impede pedestrian or automobile traffic.
+No sign, except those established and maintained by the Township, County, State or Federal governments, shall be located within the triangle formed by the intersection of any road right-of-ways and/or access drive at points twenty-five (25) feet distant from the point of their intersection. - c.
+No signs shall be located so as to impede pedestrian or automobile traffic. - d.

-d.
 In no case shall a sign be closer than ten (10') feet to any property line.
 All signs shall meet the following minimum setbacks as measured in feet from the centerline of each road right-of-way (ROW) in accordance with the Township's Master Plan.